doctorfree/RoonCommandLine/README.md

 	$ $HOME/bin/get_core_ip
 	# Authorize the extension when prompted
 	# In a Roon Remote client window click "Settings" -> "Extensions" -> "Enable"

+The third component is the "roon" shell script.
+This should be copied to a location in your shell execution PATH on all of the systems from which you wish to issue command line Roon controls.

     # Copy the "roon" script to all systems on which you wish to use
 	# the Python Roon API command line tools, every system you want to